Skip to Content

 cream cheese, mayo, sour cream, spices, Worcestershire, lemon juice, hot sauce, cheese & crab meat in prep bowls

-2. In a large bowl, combine the cream cheese, mayonnaise, and sour cream until smooth.
-Stir in the garlic, chives, Old Bay, granulated garlic, salt, pepper, Worcestershire, lemon zest, lemon juice, hot sauce, white cheddar, ½ cup of the mozzarella, and the crab meat until well combined.
+2. In a large bowl, stir together the cream cheese, mayonnaise, and sour cream until smooth.
+Stir in the garlic, chives, Old Bay, granulated garlic, salt, pepper, Worcestershire, lemon zest, lemon juice, hot sauce, white cheddar, and ½ cup of the mozzarella.
+Gently fold in the crab meat.

-3. Transfer the crab mixture to a 9-inch pie plate or oven-safe skillet.
-Sprinkle with the remaining ¼ cup of mozzarella.
+3. Transfer the mixture to a 9-inch pie dish or cast-iron skillet.
+Sprinkle the remaining ¼ cup mozzarella over the top.

 a baking dish of crab dip made with cream cheese, mayo, sour cream, spices and cheese ready for the oven